edalorzo/fundamental-programming/README.rst

 * Avoid identity mutability.
 * Failure atomicity

-A place where I believe we can always strive to use immutable objects is in our definition of our `data transfer objects <https://martinfowler.com/eaaCatalog/dataTransferObject.html>`_ (aka DTOs).
-Since DTOs transport data beyond the boundaries of our applications I daresay there's rarely a case in which we could say it is justifiable that we need to modify the state of such objects while using them.
+A place where I believe we can always strive to use immutable objects is in the definition of our `data transfer objects <https://martinfowler.com/eaaCatalog/dataTransferObject.html>`_ (aka DTOs).
+Since DTOs transport data beyond the boundaries of our applications I daresay there's rarely a case in which we could find it justifiable that we need to modify the state of such objects while using them.

 .. code-block:: java